 - Dr. Nicholas A. Coleman, Assistant Professor

 - Dr. Joseph V. Elarde, Assistant Professor

-- Dr. Leong Lee, Associate Professor
+- Dr. Leong Lee, Associate Professor and Chair

 - Dr. Jiang Li, Professor

 - Dr. Yingbing Yu, Professor

 - Dr. Jim Bateman, Professor Emeritus